maxmace/test02/_posts/2026-02-11-eventide-black-hole.markdown

 <div class="post-info-box" markdown="1">

-Mix Strategy (may not match your workflow)
+Mix Strategy (may not match your workflow, follow as you see fit)
 - Put it on a bus.
 Aux send at 100% wet
 - Automate send level instead of decay
 - Use stereo widening post-plugin if needed (either on the reverb or on the mixed track, whichever makes sense)

 </div>